Tom Burns

 In 2018, I became a PhD student at Okinawa Institute of Science and Technology (OIST) Graduate University, Japan.
 My thesis, titled 'Geometry and Topology in Memory and Navigation', used tools and insights from geometry and topology to improve understanding of and performance in natural and artificial intelligence systems.

 From September to December 2023, I was a Fall Semester Postdoc for the 'Math + Neuroscience: Strengthening the Interplay Between Theory and Mathematics' program at the Institute for Computational and Experimental Research in Mathematics (ICERM), Brown University, USA.
-From January to March 2024, I was a researcher at Timaeus, an AI safety organisation.
-As of March 2024, I am a post-doc at Cornell University's new SciAI Center.
+In early 2024, I was a researcher at Timaeus, an AI safety organisation.
+From March to Decemer 2024, I was a post-doc at Cornell University's SciAI Center.

 My research interests include AI safety and interpretability, associative memory, connections between neuroscience and AI, as well as the development and application of ideas from higher mathematics in these areas.